spacetelescope/jwst/docs/jwst/imprint/description.rst

 subtracting a dedicated exposure taken with all MSA shutters closed and the IFU entrance aperture blocked.

-The step has two input parameters: the target exposure and the imprint exposure.
+The step has two input parameters: the target exposure and a list of imprint exposures.
 These arguments can be provided as either a file name or a JWST data model.

 The SCI data array of the imprint exposure is subtracted from the SCI array